The Corporate Tax Planning Law Review: Colombia

 |Tax benefits for the CHC|

-Under the Colombian Controlled Foreign Entities Regime (the CFE Regime), individuals and companies that are tax residents in Colombia and directly or indirectly control a foreign entity and hold participation equal or higher than 10 per cent are deemed to have accrued the income, costs and deductions relating to passive income obtained by the Controlled Foreign Entity (CFE), in the same taxable year in which such income, costs and deductions accrued in the CFE.
-This tax recognition is made by each Colombian tax resident proportionally to his or her participation in the CFE.
+Under the Colombian controlled foreign companies regime (the CFC regime), individuals and companies that are tax residents in Colombia and directly or indirectly control a foreign entity and hold participation equal to or higher than 10 per cent are deemed to have accrued the income, costs and deductions relating to passive income obtained by the CFC, in the same taxable year in which such income, costs and deductions accrued in the CFC.
+This tax recognition is made by each Colombian tax resident proportionally to their participation in the CFC.

 Domestic intercompany transactions

-Although there are no special transfer-pricing rules applicable to domestic intercompany transactions, there are special rules for the assessment of the corporate income tax or capital gains tax levied in the sale or exchange of assets in all domestic transactions.
-These rules include statutory pricing thresholds that use criteria to assess the fair market value, aimed at ensuring that, for tax purposes, the assets are not alienated for a value that varies in more than 15 per cent from their market value.7
+Although there are no special transfer pricing rules applicable to domestic intercompany transactions, there are special rules for the assessment of the CIT or capital gains tax levied in the sale or exchange of assets in all domestic transactions.
+These rules include statutory pricing thresholds that use criteria to assess the fair market value, aimed at ensuring that, for tax purposes, the assets are not alienated for a value that varies more than 15 per cent from their market value.

 Contributions of property

-Property transfers to companies, as capital contributions, can be deemed tax-free events, provided that the tax cost is maintained both in connection with the transferred property and the stock issued in consideration for the contribution.8
+Property transfers to companies, as capital contributions, can be deemed tax-free events, provided that the tax cost is maintained in connection with both the transferred property and the stock issued in consideration for the contribution.

 Mergers and spin-offs